Meta-analysis of mid-p-values: some new results based on the convex order: Meta-analysis of mid-p-values: further details

 \begin{lemma} Let $X_1, \ldots, X_n$ denote $n$ independent sub-uniform random variables with standard deviations $\sigma_1, \ldots, \sigma_n$ respectively, and let

 Then, for $t \geq 0$,

 where $\bar \sigma = (\prod \sigma_i)^{1/n}$ is the geometric mean of the standard deviations. \end{lemma}

 In practice, the bound \eqref{eq:bestbound}, which is an important improvement over \eqref{eq:secondbestbound}, is found numerically by minimising over $h$.
-Of course, even if the optimum cannot be determined exactly the obtained bound still holds, i.e., the tail area is simply over-estimated.
+Of course, even if the optimum cannot be determined exactly the obtained bound still holds, because the tail area is simply over-estimated.